pemeraldy/TEAM-NEW-AVENGERS-Landing-page/README.md

 When starting,
 * Clone the repository
-* Create a new branch using feat/<branch-name>
+* Create a new branch using feat/branch-name
 * Work in this branch
-* Commit your work in this format: git commit -m "feat: <commit message>"
+* Commit your work in this format: git commit -m "feat: commit-message"
 * Push to your branch and create a pull request to the develop branch and not the master